 The Chief Executive Officer (CEO) of one of the leading car manufacturers in the world isn’t sold on the bold idea that robots will be taking over the streets, at least, not anytime soon.
-Jim Hackett of Ford Motor Co. said a takeover of autonomous vehicles isn’t what he sees when it comes to future mobility.
+Jim Hackett of Ford Motor Co. said a takeover of self driving automobiles isn’t what he sees when it comes to future mobility.

 The company operated in the San Francisco area and ran 100 passenger vans which could accommodate 14 people at a time.
 Since then, Ford has tripled the size of the fleet and expanded its operations to Seattle, Austin, and New York.

 Hackett recently spoke before Ford’s City of Tomorrow event in San Francisco, California and painted a picture far different from streets filled with pod-cars.
 Instead, he believes that current technology will gradually evolve to meet challenges, and eventually evolve to ease pain points which motorists deal with every day.